crmcarecloud/api-php-client/docs/Api/CardsApi.md

 Create a card

-Add a new customer card
+Add a new customer card.

 ### Example
 ```php